Our Mission

 What is the long-term vision for Terra?

 Oh my goddess, so much!
 We are just getting started!
 We have big dreams to become a multi-media platform like our name, Terra Incognita Media, implies.
-Right now, we publish our content online, but we are making moves towards a bi-annual print magazine!
+Right now, we publish our content online, via the Terra Podcast, but we are making moves towards a print zine!

 Where Did the Name “Terra Incognita Media” Come From?